 The language barrier

-Chilean Spanish differs from other South American dialects and could take some getting used to, even if you’re a confident Spanish-speaker.
+Chilean Spanish has an extensive catalogue of slang and in this way, differs from other South American dialects.
+It could take some getting used to, even if you’re a confident Spanish-speaker.
 It pays to learn a few phrases in the local tongue.

 - Make sure your basic vaccinations are up to date.
 Visit Travel Doctor for more information.